 As a member of the Congressional Career and Technical Education Caucus and the Republican Co-Chair of the 21st Century Skills Caucus, Ryan is committed to working across the aisle to find commonsense solutions to ensure our students have the financial aid and in-demand skills needed to achieve successful careers in the modern job market.
 That’s why he introduced H.R.
 5663, the Critical Thinking, Collaboration, Communication, and Creativity (4 C’s) for Careers Act, legislation that would align education programs with state and local workforce development efforts so students are learning the skills employers need.
 This legislation also encourages curriculum planning to emphasize the development of employability skills and attaining credentials.
 Through these initiatives, students in Southeastern Pennsylvania would be more prepared for today’s competitive workforce.

-Another priority during Ryan’s first term was building a safe and reliable transportation network that would create jobs and protect economic opportunity.
-Ryan helped enact a fully-paid, 5-year transportation funding package that will bring more than $770 million back to Pennsylvania for bridges, roads, and passenger and freight rail improvements.
+Another priority of Ryan's is building a safe and reliable transportation network that can create jobs and protect economic opportunity.
+During his first term, Ryan helped enact a fully-paid, five-year transportation funding package that will bring more than $770 million back to Pennsylvania for bridges, roads, and passenger and freight rail improvements.
 This effort, also known as the Fixing America’s Surface Transportation (FAST) Act, streamlined the project-approval process and included a provision Ryan authored to allow short-line railroads to compete for federal grants to improve safety at road crossings.